chaonan99/chaonan99.github.io/_posts/2016-08-11-easy-explanation-to-temporal-attention.md

 keywords: "temporal, attention mechanism, implement, torch"
 ---

 > This blog intends to explain the intuition of temporal attention mechanism and how to implement it.
-I would really thank *Ryan Szeto* for his careful review of this post.
+I would really thank *Ryan Szeto* and *Daiqi Gao* for their careful review of this post.

 Attention mechanism is a popular topic in deep learning these years.
 The original intuition is loosely related to human attention, as we tend to focus on a certain region of the scene we are seeing.
 Attention is successfully used in [machine translation](https://arxiv.org/pdf/1409.0473v7.pdf), [image captioning](http://arxiv.org/pdf/1502.03044v3.pdf), and [video captioning](http://arxiv.org/pdf/1502.08029v5.pdf) tasks (these are the very first work using attention in their tasks).
 As I'm working on image/video captioning these days, I'll explain how to apply attention on this specific topic.
 To begin with, let's go through the approach of image caption generation.